Bayesian Paired Comparisons for power ranking MLB teams (2019-2025)

 }

 I pulled the boxscores for the 2019, 2020, 2021, 2022, 2023, and 2024 regular seasons from the MLB API.
-With these data, I fit these three models using cmdstanpy.
-I fit these models and retain the last 2000 simulations (or draws) of the estimated rankings.
+The 2025 model estimates are based on boxscores as of the date of this blog post update!
+With these data, I fit these models using cmdstanpy.
+I fit these models and retain the last 3000 simulations (or draws) of the estimated rankings.
 The full repository containing all of this can be found on my GitHub.